NuGet/docs.microsoft.com-nuget/docs/concepts/Dependency-Resolution.md

 ## Dependency resolution with PackageReference

 When installing packages into projects using the PackageReference format, NuGet adds references to a flat package graph in the appropriate file and resolves conflicts ahead of time.
 This process is referred to as *transitive restore*.
 Reinstalling or restoring packages is then a process of downloading the packages listed in the graph, resulting in faster and more predictable builds.

 You can also take advantage of floating versions, such as 2.8.\*,  to avoid modifying the project to use the latest version of a package.
+When using floating versions, we recommend enabling the [lock file functionality](../consume-packages/package-references-in-project-files.md#locking-dependencies) to ensure repeatability.

 When the NuGet restore process runs prior to a build, it resolves dependencies first in memory, then writes the resulting graph to a file called `project.assets.json`.
-It also writes the resolved dependencies to a lock file named `packages.lock.json`, if the [lock file functionality is enabled](../consume-packages/package-references-in-project-files.md#locking-dependencies).

 The assets file is located at `MSBuildProjectExtensionsPath`, which defaults to the project's 'obj' folder.
 MSBuild then reads this file and translates it into a set of folders where potential references can be found, and then adds them to the project tree in memory.

 The `project.assets.json` file is temporary and should not be added to source control.
 It's listed by default in both `.gitignore` and `.tfignore`.
 See [Packages and source control](../consume-packages/packages-and-source-control.md).

 ### Dependency resolution rules

-Transitive restore applies four main rules to resolve dependencies: lowest applicable version, floating versions, nearest-wins, and cousin dependencies.
+Transitive restore applies four main rules to resolve dependencies: [lowest applicable version](#lowest-applicable-version), [floating versions](#floating-versions), [direct-dependency-wins](#direct-dependency-wins), and [cousin dependencies](#cousin-dependencies).

-<a name="lowest-applicable-version"></a>

 #### Lowest applicable version